hirosystems/stacks-subnets/docs/how-to-guides/event-dispatcher.md

 ---
-title: How to enable the event observer interface
+title: Event dispatching / observer interface
 ---

-# Enable Event Observer Interface
+# Event dispatching / observer interface

 This document helps you build developer and API tools for Subnets.

 ## Configure Event Observer Interface

 The `stacks-node` supports a configurable event observer interface.
 This is enabled by adding an entry to the node's `config.toml` file:

 ```toml
 ...